census-instrumentation/opencensus-go/README.md

 [![Build Status][travis-image]][travis-url] [![GoDoc][godoc-image]][godoc-url]

-This is still at a very early stage of development and a lot of the API calls are in the process of being changed and will certainly break your code.
+This is still at a very early stage of development and a lot of the API calls are in the process of being changed and might break your code in hte future.

 [travis-image]: https://travis-ci.org/census-instrumentation/opencensus-go.svg?branch=master
 [travis-url]: https://travis-ci.org/census-instrumentation/opencensus-go